Jus Reign: Career

-Singh’s upbringing and his Indian roots have provided material for his viral videos (his most popular being THE SWAG SONG).
+Singh's upbringing and his Punjabi roots have provided material for his viral videos (his most popular being "THE SWAG SONG").
 Most of his work contains pop culture parodies, while others provide commentary on race and his struggles with racism.

 While attending the University of Guelph, Singh first met Rupan Bal and invited him to be in his YouTube video 'A-1 Shopping Cart Driving School'.
 Singh was impressed by Bal's natural comedic skills and decided to incorporate Bal further into his YouTube videos, creating the fictional character of Jus Reign's stereotypical Indian mother.
-The two worked together in a number of YouTube videos and later co-starred together in the Punjabi film 22g Tussi Ghaint Ho.
+The two worked together in a number of YouTube videos and later co-starred together in the Punjabi film '22g Tussi Ghaint Ho'.
 This was Singh's only acting credit in the Punjabi film industry.

 Singh is also one of Much Digital Studios' original creators, among a roster of various other online influencers.

 In 2015, he was the red carpet correspondent for the Much Music Video Awards.
 Singh also starred in the web series Dhaliwal '15 where he played Bobby Dhaliwal, the first candidate of colour to run for prime minister in the 2015 Canadian federal election.
-The series was created and directed by Canadian filmmaker Amita Zamaan.
+The series was created and directed by Canadian filmmaker Amita Zamaana.

 In June 2016 Raina was featured as a guest writer in 24 Hours Toronto's daily city snapshot "The Six in Toronto", highlighting hot spots to eat and hang out in Toronto.
 In summer 2016 Raina was included in The Bay St. Bull's "Power 50" list of most influential Canadians for his entrepreneurial skills and online notoriety.
 On June 19, 2016, he co-hosted the iHeartRadio Much Music Video Awards red carpet, speaking to stars like Shemar Moore and Tyler Posey.

 In 2016, Raina was featured in Playback Magazine's Top 5 to Watch.
 Also in 2016, he had co-hosted the Scotiabank Giller Prize.

 Jus Reign made an appearance on Jimmy Kimmel Live!, in a creator edition of the show's Mean Tweets segment in June 2016.

 In 2017, he and fellow comedian Wahlid Mohammad had started a podcast called Just 2 Boyz.

-In December 2018, Raina took an indefinite hiatus from social media, including YouTube.
-Reasons for his departure are unknown.

 In October 2019, Raina (along with other Canadian actors) starred in an interactive web-documentary by the National Film Board of Canada called Supreme Law.
 Raina plays the role of former Canadian Prime Minister, Pierre Elliott Trudeau.

-In 2020, it was announced that Late Bloomer, a comedy series produced by fellow Indo-Canadian comedian Russell Peters, about Raina's rise to fame, was in development for CBC Television.
+In 2020, it was announced that Late Bloomer, a comedy series produced with fellow Indo-Canadian comedian Russell Peters, about Raina's rise to fame, was in development.
+The show premiered on the Crave streaming service, on January 19, 2024.

+In 2024, following the premiere of Late Bloomer, Raina was named on View the VIBE's Power 60 list and one of their 2024 People to Watch, alongside Meredith Shaw and Nakissa "Keesa" Koomalsingh.

 Personal life

-Raina has developed a strong connection with his Sikh heritage, during his visits to Punjab, India with his family and friends (as he portrays in his videos).